-Being an informed citizen is critical, especially in today’s chaotic political climate.
+Being an informed citizen is critical, especially in today’s political climate.
 By understanding the foundations of our democracy and being a good citizen in your community, you’ll help instill the Scouting spirit in others and guide our country in the right direction!

 Before we get started, if you have other Eagle-required merit badges to earn, I’d recommend checking out my Difficulty Ranking Guide to Every Eagle-required Badge.
 There, you’ll also find the links to my other merit badge guides, as well as a description and summary of each badge’s requirements.
 I’m certain this resource will be helpful to Scouts on their road to Eagle!